clemensv/avrotize/csharpcodegen.md

 ### Constructor from Avro GenericRecord

-If the `avro_annotation` option is used, the generated code includes a constructor that takes an Avro `GenericRecord` object as a parameter.
+If the `--avro-annotation` option is used, the generated code includes a constructor that takes an Avro `GenericRecord` object as a parameter.
 The constructor initializes the fields of the record from the values in the `GenericRecord`.